-First Prize A Challenge Trophy presented by Major RA Fulton TD (GM SC2) in memory of GE Fulton (GM GC SC) and AG Fulton MBE DCM (GM3 SM3 SC2) to commemorate their achievements in the service of competitive rifle shooting, and two NRA Gold Medals.
-Subsequent Prizes
+First PrizeA Challenge Trophy presented by Major RA Fulton TD (GM SC2) in memory of GE Fulton (GM GC SC) and AG Fulton MBE DCM (GM3 SM3 SC2) to commemorate their achievements in the service of competitive rifle shooting, and two NRA Gold Medals.

-Subsequent Prizes: Best pair in each of Class X, A, O, T Two N of Class X, A, O, T Two NRA Bronze Medals.
+Subsequent Prizes: Best pair in each of Class X, A, O, T Two NRA Silver Medals.
+2nd best pair in each of Class X, A, O, T Two NRA Bronze Medals.